thespacemanatee/Better-RecyclerViews/README.md

 ### Example 1 - BadStatelessExample

+This is the most common type of `RecylerView` written by budding Android Developers.
+There are alot of problems we can fix here.

 #### Problems

 1. We have a stateless `Pokemon` class that does not store any state about itself
     1. How do we keep track of this `Pokemon`'s CheckBox selected state?
 2. We are calling `notifyDataSetChanged()`, see [here](#common-mistakes) for why it is bad.
+3. There are no animations when adding and deleting items, making for a bad user experience.

 ---

 ### Example 2 - BadStatefulExample

+This example is better than the previous, but we can certainly do better.

 #### What's Fixed?